CarsonStewart777/One-Time-Pad/README.md

-an attempt at One-Time-Pad in Rust, will create CLI soon.
+One-Time-Pad experiment in Rust, not secure due to pseudo-RNG.